 Bring the readers’ attention to the topic of discussion, immediately.
 For example, Thinking, Fast and Slow begins by inviting the readers to feel how the brain works, fast and slow:

 To observe your mind in automatic mode, glance at the image below.

 Your experience as you look at the woman’s face seamlessly combines what we normally call seeing and intuitive thinking.
 As surely and quickly as you saw that the young woman’s hair is dark, you knew she is angry.
 Furthermore, what you saw extended into the future.
 You sensed that this woman is about to say some very unkind words, probably in a loud and strident voice.
 A premonition of what she was going to do next came into mind automatically and effortlessly.
 You did not intend to assess her mood or to anticipate what she might do, and your reaction to the picture did not have the feel of something you did.
 It just happened to you.
 It was an instance of fast thinking.

-- Begin by explaining something the readers need to know
+#4 – Begin with background information the readers need to know

 This approach briefly describes a problem, then offers a key insight.
 Money: Master the Game begins with an explanation about the true nature of money.